rpicoin/rpicore/README.md

 ==========================
 https://rpicoin.com

-RPICoin is an Secure, Fast and Energy efficient Hybdrid cryptocurrency.
+RPICoin is an Secure, Fast and Energy efficient (100%) PoS cryptocurrency.
 Ticker: RPI

 RPICoin has a 10% Premine which will be used for bounties, development and marketing.
-*Also 50% of the premine will be used for give- aways towards the community!
+*Note: 50% of the premine will be used for give- aways towards the community!

 Specifications
 ==========================